Wondering what the essentials of KYC are? Here’s an exhaustive guide to Know Your Customers that you shouldn’t miss.

 - PAN card

-- UID(Unique Identification Number), which includes your Passport, Aadhaar card, driving license, or voter’s ID.
+- UID(Unique Identification Number) includes your Passport, Aadhaar card, driving license, or voter’s ID.

 - ID cards issued by affiliated educational institutions.